How to Insure Your Pool, Hot Tub, and Outdoor Playground

 These become important factors in choosing the right home insurance when you've invested money into an outdoor living area or entertaining space.

-In many of the items we discuss below, the coverages may vary based on the type of item.
-Be sure and ask if the insurance you have is for replacement cost or actual cash value.
+Additionally, the coverage may vary based on the type of item.
+You'll want to ask whether your insurance covers replacement cost or actual cash value.

 - Swimming pool

-Before you install a pool there's a good chance you will have to comply with local laws about installation.
-These local municipal regulations usually address pool safety and insurance companies will also be looking at the same kinds of things.
-Check regulations on:
+Before you install a pool, there's a good chance you will have to comply with local laws about installation.
+Local municipal regulations usually address pool safety and insurance companies look at the same kinds of things.

 - Locks on gates or hot tubs